stevegrossi/stevegrossi.github.io/resume.markdown

 ## Developer at Lesson.ly <span class="subhead">(November 2014–Present)</span>

-I recently joined [Lesson.ly](http://www.lesson.ly) as a Rails developer to help build the best way to train people online.
+I recently joined [Lesson.ly](http://www.lesson.ly) as a full-stack developer to help build the simplest, most impactful learning software out there.

 ## Developer at Alldayeveryday <span class="subhead">(January 2013–November 2014)</span>

 At Allday, I worked across the stack developing and deploying everything from Tumblr themes to global media platforms.
 I also championed the creation of a company wiki which helps the tech and strategy teams share information and resources about projects and technologies.
 Highlights include:

-- Lead developer of styld-by.com, a responsive, internationalized publishing platform for Gap's global media team
+- Lead developer for styld-by.com, a responsive, internationalized publishing platform for Gap's global media team
-- Sole developer of Gap's 2013 online holiday gift guide, an editorialized shopping experience backed by a custom CMS built on Rails
+- Sole developer for Gap's 2013 online holiday gift guide, an editorialized shopping experience backed by a custom CMS built on Rails
 - Co-developer of an HTML5 mobile web app for Nike's Global Media Summit using Rails and Backbone.
 Features included a live calendar, photo stream, and chat.

 ## Senior Coordinator of Online Projects at Cancer*Care* <span class="subhead">(July 2009–January 2013)</span>